Figma to Webflow plugin and app

 Install and authorize the plugin

-3. Click Run in the plugin modal
+4. Click Run at the bottom of the modal

 Plugin organization and syncing